Commonwealth Ombudsman, Mr Michael Manthorpe

 Michael Manthorpe PSM was appointed by the Australian Government to the role of Commonwealth Ombudsman for a five year term commencing on 8 May 2017.
 He is the 10th Commonwealth Ombudsman since the Office’s inception in 1977.
 By virtue of an arrangement between the Commonwealth and ACT Governments, he is also the ACT Ombudsman.

 Prior to his appointment, Michael was a career Australian public servant.
 He is a generalist, who studied journalism and history at the University of Queensland in the 1980s, and worked for different governments on a variety of public policy issues over the years.
 He is fascinated by the way in which large complex administrative systems interact with people, and how this can occur to best possible effect.
 Most recently he held deputy secretary roles in the Department of Immigration and Border Protection where, among other things, he was responsible for the management of Australia’s visa and citizenship services system.
-This entailed overseeing 4,500 staff around the world who were tasked with making approximately eight million visa and citizenship decisions every year, involving diverse visitors to Australia—tourists, students, workers, refugees and those who seek Australian citizenship.

 - the growing volumes of individual complainants to the Office receive a useful, respectful service resulting in, where possible, a satisfactory outcome